jeftegoes/AwsOverview/Compute/Amazon Elastic Beanstalk.md

 ## 13.1.
 Multi Docker Container

 - Multi Docker helps run multiple containers per EC2 instance in EB.
-- **This will create for you**
+- **This will create for we**
   - ECS Cluster.
   - EC2 instances, configured to use the ECS Cluster.
   - Load Balancer (in high availability mode).
   - Task definitions and execution.
 - Requires a config `Dockerrun.aws.json` at the root of source code.
 - `Dockerrun.aws.json` - Is used to generate the **ECS task definition**.
-- Your Docker images must be pre-built and stored in ECR for example.
+- Our Docker images must be pre-built and stored in ECR for example.

 # 14. HTTPS